Sources: 49ers reach deal with kicker Gould

 Back in April, the sides were at such an impasse that Gould requested a trade.
 The team said then it wouldn't honor Gould's request.

-San Francisco put the franchise tag on Gould in February, a designation that came with an offer of a one-year deal for around $5 million.

-That tag came after months of negotiations that did not result in a deal, and Gould told ESPN he was discouraged by the Niners' interest in kicker Stephen Gostkowski, who ultimately re-signed with the New England Patriots.

-An inability to come to terms on a long-term contract combined with Gould's desire to return closer to his Chicago home prompted him to shut down any further contract talks and to formally request a trade via his agent, Brian Mackler.
+An inability to come to terms on a long-term contract combined with Gould's desire to return closer to his Chicago home prompted the kicker to shut down any further contract talks and to formally request a trade.

 Gould had been living in a hotel near the Niners' team facility in Santa Clara the past two years while his wife and family remained in Chicago during the season.

-In two seasons with the 49ers, Gould has been one of the league's best kickers.
-Gould, 36, has made 72 of 75 field goal attempts since signing with San Francisco and led the league in field goal percentage (97.1) last season.
+In two seasons with the 49ers, Gould has been one of the league's best kickers, making 72 of 75 field goal attempts.
+He led the league in field goal percentage (97.1) last season.